la2050/archive/_projects/2014/a-physical-space-for-the-wccw.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
+    - >-
+      Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric)
   impact_metrics: >-
     The Women's Center for Creative Work would be another exciting arts and cultural organization in Los Angeles.
 It would directly create jobs within